mk12/sicp/notes/lecture.md

 ### Summation

-We can represent the sigma notation with a procedure that takes other procedures as arguments:
+We can represent sigma notation with a procedure that takes other procedures as arguments:

 ```
 (define (sum term a next b)